 Keynote Café owner celebrates its ‘community of creative people’ as closing nears

-On Monday, Sorrels was poring over a wall covered in autographs from musicians that have come through the Keynote Café since it opened.
+Recently, Sorrels was poring over a wall covered in autographs from musicians who have come through the Keynote Cafe since it opened.

 Sorrels was not initially planning to retire, but received a cash offer on her building from Mosaic Community Church that she eventually decided she couldn’t pass up.